 Look out for wildlife on Rapti beach & the dam side

 My favourite part of staying in Sauraha was spotting wildlife.
 It was like playing a real-life game of Where’s Wally? but it was Where’s Rhino? lol.

 There are many places where you can relax, eat food and even drink a beer and wait for wildlife.

 Rapti ‘beach’ was one of these places with beach hut bars set up along the river.

-But, no ones sunbathing or swimming on this ‘beach’ as you could get eaten by a croc (not kidding) or meet your wild animal neighbours coming for a drink in the river.
+But, no one is sunbathing or swimming on this ‘beach’ as you could get eaten by a croc (not kidding) or meet your wild animal neighbours coming for a drink in the river.

-The other is Dam side which looks like your heading into the National Park but you’re not.
+The other is Dam side which looks like you’re heading into the National Park but you’re not.